 All right, March 20th.

-Um, but I do appreciate the early copy.
+But I do appreciate the early copy.

-I will guard it with my my life.
+I will guard it with my life.

-Um I want to talk, I'll ask you a few questions.
+I'll ask you a few questions.

-You give us a little bit of some insight into where you're going in this new book, but Clinton Cash, the untold story of how and why foreign governments and businesses help make uh Bill and Hillary Clinton rich, was a number one huge, massive bestseller.
+But Clinton Cash, the untold story of how and why foreign governments and businesses helped make Bill and Hillary Clinton rich, was a number one huge, massive bestseller.

-And of course, he's also the president of the government accountability institute.
+And of course, he's also the president of the Government Accountability Institute.

-And if you remember the FBI, we had an informant.
+And if you remember, the FBI, we had an informant.

 We now know who the informant is in the Uranium One deal.